ONNX to Burn: Development Guide

 graphs, developers must go through a few systematic steps.
 Here, we detail the process, using the

-operation to illustrate points as needed.
+implementation of the Squeeze operation to illustrate points as needed.
 All file/directory paths

 are relative to the root of the burn repository.

-Step 2: Node Implementation
+Step 1: Node Implementation in onnx-ir

-crate handles the Intermediate Representation (IR) of ONNX models.
+The onnx-ir crate handles the Intermediate Representation (IR) of ONNX models.
 For each operation:

 -